rmartinho/flamingdangerzone/_posts/cxx11/2012-12-09-optimal-tuple-iii.markdown

 The picture shows that at index 0 we would place the object that was given at position 3.
 The previous map does not readily provide this information.
-We need one that has a 3 at position 0, and so on for the other elements.
+We need one that gives us a 3 in position 0, and so on for the other elements.
 For this example, that map would be `indices<3,0,2,1>`.

 ### Mapping from storage to interface

-After sorting, we have type list that might look like the following.
+After sorting, we have a type list that might look like the following.

 {% highlight cpp %}
 using sorted_example = std::tuple<